FILING FOR UTAH DISABILITY BENEFITS

 Privately, there are two types of disability insurance that you can buy: short-term and long-term.
-Short-term will normally replace a portion of your salary from three to six months after the onset of your disability.
+Short term benefits replace a portion of your salary from three to six months after the onset of your disability.

-Long-term benefits normally begin six months after your disability.
+Long term benefits normally begin six months after your disability begins.
 This type of benefit can last a few years until you are able to return to work.
 Likewise, it can also pay out until retirement age.
 It all depends on the type of policy you buy.

 Disability insurance is not the same as workers’ compensation.
 In the case of insurance, injury or illness does not have to be the result of a work incident or event.